mlk525/capstone/Update_Feb28.md

 After making these changes, I scheduled user testing with another professor, but unfortunately, they had to cancel.
 So instead, I scheduled user testing with a bunch of my friends from different backgrounds.
 Here are some [short videos]() of them interacting with the piece.

 I also asked them to fill out a form for feedback and spoke to them about the experience.
-Here some of the questions on the form:
+Here the questions on the form:

 * What was your initial impression of *Look Closer*?
 * On a scale of 1-5, how much do you agree with the following statements:
-  * test
+  * I initially felt like I was looking at a picture of a regular painting.
+  * At some point I thought something was wrong with the piece.
+  * I felt watched by the painting.
+  * I could tell my movement affected the piece.
+  * I questioned my impact as a viewer on the piece.
+  * The experience challenged my perspective on the traditional gallery or museum experience.
+  * The installation made me think about observer-observed relationships in museum settings.
+  * The installation made me think about colonialism and decolonization.
 * (After providing the description) How did your experience compare to the description?
 * If you were to change the painting, what would you change it to?
 Would you stick with a well known painting?
 * If you were to change how your movement affected the piece, what would you change?